unfor19/kubernetes-localdev/README.md

 ### Deploy The Application (CD)

-To deploy the application we'll use the built-in kubectl command [rollout restart deployment/deployment-name](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#updating-resources).
+We'll use the built-in kubectl command [rollout restart deployment/deployment-name](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#updating-resources).
 And of course, we'll probably create some Makefile or a bash script that runs both `build` and `deploy`.

 1. **WSL2**:
     ```bash